hellowaywewe/examples/cross-modal-search/README.md

 ## Build the docker images

-To abstract all dependencies, needed to make the model from (cite paper) work, docker images have been prepared to contain text and image encoders.
+To abstract all dependencies, needed to make the model from _Improving Visual-Semantic Embeddings with Hard Negatives_ work, docker images have been prepared to contain text and image encoders.
 This images are very big (about 5GB each (working to make them smaller)).

 In order to build them (it may take some time since a lot of data is downloaded),